 Direct Entry or Accelerated BSN

-The Direct Entry or Accelerated BSN program is intended for those students who already hold a Bachelor's degree in another major.
-Instead of taking all the prerequisites required for every Bachelor's degree, such as English and Math, the Accelerated BSN focuses on nursing classes and nursing prerequisites only.
-These include Anatomy and Physiology and the sciences.
+The Direct Entry or Accelerated BSN program is intended for students with a Bachelor's degree in another major.
+Instead of taking all the prerequisites required for every Bachelor's degree, such as English and Math, the Accelerated BSN focuses only on nursing classes and prerequisites.
+These include Anatomy, physiology, and the sciences.

-Some schools offer the Accelerated BSN in programs as short at 15 months.
-Tuition for these programs may be higher than traditional routes but the student can begin working as an RN faster and therefore earn more money over his or her lifetime.
+Some schools offer Accelerated BSN programs that are as short as 15 months.
+Tuition for these programs may be higher than traditional routes, but the student can begin working as an RN faster and earn more money over his or her lifetime.

 Traditional BSN

-The traditional BSN program is intended for students without a Bachelor's degree and for those who are not already RNs.
+The traditional BSN program is intended for students without a bachelor's degree and those not already RNs.
 For RNs with an Associate's degree or diploma, the RN to BSN Bridge program would be a better fit due to its shorter programs and easily accessible online formats.

 The top 4 things to look for in nursing schools are: